ConnerArdman/Code-Quality-Guide/README.md

     **NOTE**: In HTML, this comment must go after the `<DOCTYPE html>`.
 In PHP it must go after the `<?php`.

     **NOTE**: In PHP, make sure to mention all of the GET/POST parameters that your webservice takes in as well as its output!
+See example in the [PHP guide](PHP.md/#comments-header)

     ```html
     <!--